jasonclark/BookMeUp/README.md

 ----------

-**DIRECTIONS:**
+**DIRECTIONS**
- 1.Download and unzip files.
+ 1. Download and unzip files.
  2. Open the /views/ directory.
  3. Each file in the /views/ directory represents a view that is displayed when a tab is clicked.
  4. Edit the HTML files and add your web site info where needed.
  5. Save files and upload to a public web directory.